 As an experienced criminal lawyer in North Charleston, South Carolina clients ask me what to do if law enforcement visits their home asking to take a look inside without a warrant.
-Frequently, people in this situation allow the police in because they think they don’t have an option and they may find themselves arrested if the police find drugs or other illegal activity inside the home.
+Frequently, people in this situation allow the police in because they think they don’t have an option and they may find themselves arrested if the police find drugs or other illegal activities inside the home.
 Police can knock at your door and ask to speak with you for any reason or no reason at all.
 Keep reading to learn about the general exceptions to the requirement that police have a valid search warrant and what your rights are in South Carolina when police have a warrant to search your home.

 When Can the Police in South Carolina Search My Home or Property Without a Warrant?